ttran9/AllRecipesJavaSpring/README.md

-## Todd's Implementation of a miniature AllRecipes website using Java Spring and JSP (soon to be Thymeleaf).
+## Todd's Implementation of a miniature AllRecipes website using Java Spring and Thymeleaf.
 The below sections will be updated!